blaze/blaze/docs/design/blaze-datetime.md

 ### Time Zone Attached To Type

+* This is what we will do first.

 If we know all the datetimes are in the same time zone, as is commonly the case in time series, we can attach the time zone to the type instead of to the data.